geoscience-community-codes/spatial_density/README.md

 -  Proj/Proj4 (executables, libraries, devel packages, https://live.osgeo.org/en/overview/proj4_overview.html )
 -  R Statistical Programming Environment (R-base, R-devel, etc, https://www.r-project.org )

-The following additional dependencies can be installed locally into your home directory.
+The following additional dependencies can be installed by root/admin or locally into your home directory.

 ### perl script DEPENDENCIES
 The script depends on a number of perl modules: